Antares-RXD/Radiant-Core/gui/README.md

 1. Download the DMG file
 2. Open the DMG and drag "Radiant Core" to Applications
-3. First launch: Right-click the app → Open (to bypass Gatekeeper)
+3. First launch: Right-click the app → Open (to bypass Gatekeeper) On newer software it may not want to open the unsigned (Apple approved) app.
+Go to Settings > Privacy and Security > Approve running the Radiant Core App
 4. The app includes all node binaries - no additional downloads needed

 **If macOS blocks the app:**